krishnanlab/txt2onto/README.md

 ### Acknowledgements

-The authors would like to thank [Kayla Johnson](https://sites.google.com/view/kaylajohnson/home) and [Anna Yannakopoulos](https://yannakopoulos.github.io/) for their feedback and contributions to this manuscript as well as their support on this research.
+The authors would like to thank [Kayla Johnson](https://sites.google.com/view/kaylajohnson/home) for their support and feedback on the manuscript, and all members of the Krishnan Lab for valuable discussions and feedback on the project.

 <!--
 ### Citation